isomerpages/ogp-pioneerpri/_our-curriculum/English Language.md

 ---
 # English Language

-Welcome to our school's English curriculum page!
+<P align="Justify">Welcome to our school's English curriculum page!
 Here at Pioneer Primary School, we believe that a strong foundation in English is key to success in many areas of life.
-Our English curriculum is designed to supplement the national curriculum (STELLAR Curriculum) and provide our students with a well-rounded education that will prepare them for the future.
+Our English curriculum is designed to supplement the national curriculum (STELLAR Curriculum) and provide our students with a well-rounded education that will prepare them for the future.</>

 ![](/images/English%20Language%202.jpg)